kyma-project/busola/docs/extensibility/display-section.md

 #### Widget-specific parameters

-- **language** - a jsonata expression resolving the desired language, used for code highlighting.
+- **language** - a JSONata expression resolving the desired language, used for code highlighting.
 It has access to the `$root` variable, containing the entire resource.
 The editor supports languages handled by [Monaco](https://code.visualstudio.com/docs/languages/overview).
   If the language is not specified, the editor tries to display the content as `yaml` with a fallback to `json`.

 #### Example